 No matter what the design or floor plan is, popup campers are cheaper to rent than other RVs with similar features.
 This tent trailers a very budget-friendly choice for any RVer looking for an affordable camping trip.

 Of course, there are drawbacks to every type of RV and pop up campers are no exception.

-- There isn’t much privacy in a pop up trailer.
-The bathroom room in pop up camper may only be separated by curtains or thin plastic walls.
+- There isn’t much privacy in a popup trailer.
+The bathroom room in a popup camper may only be separated by curtains or thin plastic walls.
 But let’s face it, there isn’t a lot of privacy in most RVs anyway.

 Is a Pop Up Trailer Right for Me?